North East Weight of Loads Group

 What Do We Do?

-The aims and objectives of NEWLOG are to preserve the road system asset and promote road safety, by encouraging heavy vehicles to comply with weight regulations on local and classified roads.
-The Regulations set down a schedule of maximum weights for various types of vehicles, which are designed to protect the road structure and ensure vehicles operate within the manufacturers specifications for safety.
+The aims and objectives of Newlog are to preserve the road assets and promote road safety, by encouraging heavy vehicles to comply with weight regulations on local and classified roads.
+The Regulations set down a schedule of maximum weights for various types of vehicles, which are designed to protect the road structure and ensure vehicles operate within the manufacturer's specifications for safety.

 Why We Operate - The Effects Of Overloading